Table of Contents

 - The dorsal pons houses the respiratory center that regulates the change from inspiration to expiration.

-The medulla connects the brainstem with the spinal cord, with transition occurring at the level of the foramen magnum.
+The medulla connects the brainstem with the spinal cord, with the transition occurring at the level of the foramen magnum.
 The important features of the medulla are as follows:

 - It is the origin for the lower cranial nerves: IX (glossopharyngeal), X (vagus), XI (accessory) and XII (hypoglossal) nerves.